 Can Intermittent Fasting Help With Inflammation?

 I’ve also got to put in a good word for Intermittent Fasting.
-I’m telling you, this lifestyle change will kick inflammation to the curb!
+I’m telling you, this lifestyle change will kick inflammation to the curb.
+It sure did for me!
 Intermittent fasting decreases inflammation, lowers your blood pressure, and increases your metabolism among many other things.
 Take a look here and here!

 When you follow Intermittent Fasting, you’ll also benefit from reduced cravings.
-That’s a big bonus there when it comes to inflammation.
+That’s a big bonus when it comes to inflammation because you won’t crave the wrong types of foods, like sugar and processed stuff.
 I’ve written a post on cravings if you need help with that.
 Read more by clicking on this link.